 Patrick is also responsible for overseeing student programs including creating and implementing new activist initiatives, resources, and materials.
 A few of the programs created under his tenure include the 9/11: Never Forget Project, No More Che Day, and Freedom Week.
 He also developed and runs the Foundation’s activist rewards program, Club 100, which has over 2,500 members from over 500 colleges and universities across America.

-Mr. Coyle also serves as the executive director of Young Americans for Freedom which is a project of Young America’s Foundation.
-Mr. Coyle works with students to establish YAF clubs on campus in order to promote conservatism.
+In addition, he serves as the executive director of Young Americans for Freedom which is now a project of Young America's Foundation and works with students to establish YAF clubs on campus in order to promote conservatism.
 He is also chairman of the board for the Young Americans for Freedom Foundation.

-He has been quoted in Time Magazine, The Washington Times, Washington Post, The Los Angeles Timesand the Atlanta Journal Constitution and his speeches have been covered by C-SPAN.
+For his dedication, Patrick was awarded the 2012 William F. Buckley Award by the Young Conservatives Coalition.
+He has been quoted in Time Magazine, The Washington Times, Washington Post, and the Atlanta Journal Constitution and his speeches have been covered by C-SPAN.